joschan21/contentport/README.md

 ## contentport

 MVP

-- style dropdown and config (X)
+- [x] Style dropdown and config
-- make assistant list improvements (X)
+- [x] Make assistant list improvements
-- no refresh needed after new context doc (X)
+- [x] No refresh needed after new context doc
-- remove save/history
+- [ ] Remove save/history

 style tab:

-- add new style
+- [ ] Add new style
-- import tweets
+- [ ] Import tweets
-- custom prompt
+- [ ] Custom prompt

 edit tool should just know about:

-- current message
+- [ ] Current message
-- previous suggestions
+- [ ] Previous suggestions
-- current tweet state
+- [ ] Current tweet state

 CURRENT

-- remove "al tweets" - just show all for simplicity
+- [ ] Remove "al tweets" - just show all for simplicity

 BUGS

-- safari image editor doesnt work
+- [ ] Safari image editor doesnt work
-- chrome edit image doesnt work
+- [ ] Chrome edit image doesnt work
-- after some time most recent tweets are not shown in sidebar, only after reloading
+- [ ] After some time most recent tweets are not shown in sidebar, only after reloading

 NEED TO DO BEFORE NEXT SHIP:

 BUG FIXES

-- when clicking "new tweet", start a new chat
+- [ ] When clicking "new tweet", start a new chat

 PRIORITY

-- one tweet can override another in recents HARD
+- [ ] One tweet can override another in recents HARD
-- implement back rate-limiting EASY
+- [ ] Implement back rate-limiting EASY
-- allow navigation while chatting to asisstant (ideally just like openai desktop) HARD
+- [ ] Allow navigation while chatting to asisstant (ideally just like openai desktop) HARD
       HOTFIX: force nav to studio if not already there
-- refresh knowledge base after onboarding and after inserting new document EASY LET IN BATCH - 50
+- [ ] Refresh knowledge base after onboarding and after inserting new document EASY LET IN BATCH - 50
-- drafts (3 to choose from)
+- [ ] Drafts (3 to choose from)
-- offer option to save as knowledge doc EASY
+- [ ] Offer option to save as knowledge doc EASY
       LET IN BATCH
-- image editor fixes HARD
+- [] Image editor fixes HARD
-    - image tool doesnt work anymore
+- [ ] Image tool doesnt work anymore
       LET IN BATCH

 FEATURE IDEAS

-- show related documents to user query in chat (e.g. typed in ...about contentport) -> suggest docs related to contentport above certain threshold (0.9)
+- [ ] Show related documents to user query in chat (e.g. typed in ...about contentport) -> suggest docs related to contentport above certain threshold (0.9)